 Basement Sate, Soho

 What is the one thing that can make a good cocktail bar better?
 Combining the drinks with gorgeous puddings, of course.
 Founded on the same kind of ingenuity that gave us the Cronut, this Soho spot has hit on one killer USP.
-From tonka bean chocolate lava cake to marshmallow and ginger curd crumble, there are some impressive flavour combinations here for those with the sweetest of teeth.
+From strawberry popsicle cheesecake to creme fraiche and peach panna cotta that actually looks like a peach, there are some impressive concoctions here for those with the sweetest of teeth.

 Basement Sate, 8 Broadwick Street, W1 AHN

 A scattering of candles on the pavement and an exquisite stained glass windows are two of the scant clues that Reverend JW Simpson occupies the site of an old rectory.
 Another, of course, is the name — but other than that, this cocktail bar has resisted the temptation to go all-in with the church theme.